 by granting to all contractors, regardless of size, the title to patents made in whole or in part with Federal funds, in exchange for royalty-free use by or on behalf of the government;

-Bayh-Dole’s fundamental gesture is that small businesses and nonprofits can elect to retain title in the inventions made with federal support that they acquire.
-They receive no grant of title from the federal government.
-They notify the federal government that they will not give up title, and the government acquiesces in the contractor’s choice.
+Bayh-Dole’s fundamental gesture is that small businesses and nonprofits can elect to retain title in the inventions that they acquire and which were made with federal support.
+They receive no grant of title from the federal government, nor from Bayh-Dole.
+They may notify the federal government that they will not give up title, and the government is conditionally required to acquiesce in the contractor’s choice.
+Nothing more.

-Ownership of inventions made by federal employees are dealt with under a different regime, based on President Truman’s executive order 10096 and codified by 37 CFR 501.
-Bayh-Dole, by contrast, does not deal with how contractors obtain ownership, but only what federal agencies must do if a contractor does obtain ownership.
+On the other side of Bayh-Dole–the part having to do with the disposition of federally owned inventions–ownership of inventions made by federal employees is dealt with under a different regime, based on President Truman’s executive order 10096 and codified by 37 CFR 501.
+Bayh-Dole, by contrast, does not deal with how contractors obtain ownership, but only what federal agencies must do if a contractor or the federal government does obtain ownership, and what a federal agency can do if a contractor gains ownership but finds it doesn’t want that ownership, or screws up in the administration of that ownership.
 Similarly, Bayh-Dole on the federal side does not stipulate how a federal agency acquires ownership of inventions made by federal employees, but rather deals with how federal agencies may license the inventions that they do acquire.